isc-projects/stork/doc/dev/devel.rst

 i.e., on the host machine, rather than using Docker images.

 First, PostgreSQL must be installed.
-This is OS-specific, so please follow the instructions from the :ref:`installation` chapter.
+This is OS-specific, so please follow the instructions from the `installation` chapter in Stork ARM.

 Once the database environment is set up, the next step is to build all the tools.
 The first command below downloads some missing dependencies